KhalidKhader/testing-medical-apis-instaclinic/README_evaluation.md

 ### Key Findings

 1. **Model Performance Hierarchy**:
-   - Nova-2 (French) consistently outperforms all other configurations across all conditions
+   - Nova-2 (French) consistently outperforms all other configurations for medical terminology recognition across all conditions, though its raw speaker identification capability is limited and requires post-processing enhancement
-   - Nova-3-medical (English) shows exceptional medical terminology understanding
+   - Nova-3-medical (English) shows exceptional medical terminology understanding and good native speaker identification
-   - Azure provides acceptable but consistently lower accuracy for both languages
+   - Azure provides acceptable but consistently lower accuracy for both languages, though with better native speaker identification for French than Nova-2
    - The performance gap between Deepgram and Azure widens with increasing noise and terminology complexity

 2. **Medical Terminology Insights**: